snapscript/snap/README.md

 vibrant ecosystem of the JVM without excessive boilerplate.

-The language is ideal for embedding in to an existing application, and is a fraction of the size of similar languages for the Java platform.
+The language is ideal for embedding in to an existing application, and is a fraction of the size of similar languages for the JVM platform.
 In addition to embedding it can be run as a standalone interpreter and has a development environment which allows scripts to be debugged and profiled.

 ### Parallel Compilation